Peggy

 Parameters known by Victor:

-Receives the public values
+Receives the public values.

-Receives the value \( a \)
+Receives the value \( a \).

-Chooses the random challenge \( b \):
+Chooses a random challenge \( b \):

-Receives the response \( z \)
+Receives the response \( z \).